Siege of Bihać (1992–1995): 1994

 On June 2 1994, the 5th Corps, under the command of Atif Dudaković, overran and seized the territory of Western Bosnia and Fikret Abdić fled to Zagreb for safety.
 The battle was a huge success for the ARBiH, which was able to rout Abdić's forces and manage to push the Serb forces from Bihać and abolish Western Bosnia temporarily.

-On November 4 1994, the Autonomous Province of Western Bosnia was re-established after a Serb counterattack against the Bosnian forces.
+On November 04, 1994, the Autonomous Province of Western Bosnia was re-established after a Serb counterattack against the Bosnian forces.

-By 27 November 1994, advancing Serb forces took around a third of the zone.
+By 27 November 1994, advancing Serb forces had taken around a third of the zone.
 Fighting raged less than 500 yards from the Bihać hospital and moved closer to the headquarters of the Bosnian Fifth Corps.
-However, the UN Security Council had failed to reach agreement on a draft statement that would condemn the Serbs' shelling of and entry into Bihać and call for their withdrawal.
+However, the UN Security Council had failed to reach an agreement on a draft statement that would condemn the Serbs' shelling of and entry into Bihać and call for their withdrawal.
 The US plan to relieve the city was rejected by France and Britain.
 Bosnian-Serb forces first set a deadline of 19.00 GMT on 26 November for the town's defenders to surrender.
 They later amended this with a new offer for Bosnian-Muslim troops to surrender to Fikret Abdić's forces.
 But the mayor of Bihać, Hamdija Kabiljagić, rejected the surrender, saying "it would be the signal for mass slaughter by the Serbs".
 Bihać's citizens then proceeded to blockade the streets with trees and burned out cars.

 Michael Williams, a spokesman for the United Nations peacekeeping force, said that the village of Vedro Polje west of Bihać had fallen to a Croatian Serb unit in late November 1994.
 Williams added that heavy tank and artillery fire against the town of Velika Kladuša in the north of the Bihać enclave was coming from the Croatian Serbs.
 Moreover, Western military analysts said that among the impressive array of Bosnian-Serb surface-to-air missile systems that surrounded the Bihać pocket on Croatian territory, there was a modernized SAM-2 system whose degree of sophistication suggested that it was probably brought there recently from Belgrade.